angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-purchasing-isbns.md

 As long as you aren't making significant changes to your manuscript you do not need to change your ISBN.
 If you add paragraphs or chapters, that's technically a new edition and would require a new ISBN.

+**Changes to your Cover**

+An updated cover does not require a new ISBN as long as the content is the same.

 Read Next: [Self-Publishing: Setting up an ISBN](/post/self-publishing-setting-up-an-isbn)